PranjalKBajaria/recamovie/README.md

 # recamovie

-Next step is to scrap movie data from imdb
+Next step is to scrap movie data from imdb -> SOLVED

+figure out issue with cors first -> SOLVED

+next step is to add movie elements to the DOM

+IDEAS:

-Maybe add all the websites where you can wwach this movie as well... would be based af
+1) Maybe add all the websites where you can watch this movie as well... would be based af

-figure out issue with cors first